Selling Our Business to Accelerate Growth

 Frank was a professor of computer science at UC Riverside and I used to be a professor of electrical and computer engineering at UC Davis.
 We had met as graduate students at UC Irvine 20 years before we founded zyBooks.

-At both schools, dropout rates among computer science students was high.
+At both schools, dropout rates among computer science students were high.
 It wasn’t that students weren’t capable, but if you’ve never programmed before, it can be overwhelming.
 Some students can visualize the concepts and they "get it," many others struggle.

 To support in-class instruction for computer science classes, we approached the instructors who teach the introductory programming class at UC Riverside and asked if they would be willing to use interactive learning content instead of a traditional textbook.

 When we got a "Sure, we’ll try it," we set off to build a prototype of what today we call a zyBook.
 It’s a SaaS application that allows students to learn by doing via animations, learning questions and coding exercises.

 When the pilot was a success, we applied for some NSF SBIR grants, raised a little bit of funding and started growing our EdTech business: zyBooks.

 When we hit $10M in sales, we had a turning point where we thought, "Okay, we need to do something."

 The main reason we wanted to act was to keep up our high growth and momentum.

 We were in a relatively good financial position.
 We had no cash flow issues, running the business just above break-even, putting all our capital toward growth.
 Our team was growing and our revenues had grown from $100K in 2013 to $10m in 2018.

 We were still growing at 30% year-over-year, but we didn’t have the resources to serve disciplines other than computer science.